heyfoz/python-asl-detection/README.md

 ## Project Structure

-- `training/`: Directory containing subdirectories `A` through `Z`, where training images will be stored.
+- [training](training): Directory containing subdirectories `A` through `Z`, where training images will be stored.
-- `validation/`: Directory containing subdirectories `A` through `Z`, where validation images will be stored.
+- [validatio](/validation): Directory containing subdirectories `A` through `Z`, where validation images will be stored.
+- [preprocessing](/preprocessing): Directory containing preprocessing files used to manipulate data before training.
+- [misc](/misc): Directory cointaining misc utility files and a training terminal output example.

 ## Getting Started